t-works/quiz-trivia-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Notes
-I played with React Styled Components https://styled-components.com/ \
-that are a great way to keep styles close to the code. \
-Especially useful for customizing styles on the component level.

 ## What is missing
 Currently the session key is not implemented what means you will always load the same 10 questions.